A Cinematic Video Case Study

 [gap h=”30″]

-Preparing for the shoot was as important to me as actually shooting it.
-I knew exactly what I wanted.
-I mentally set the shots by storyboarding all the set ups I wanted.
-I used the storyboards to plan every shot as well as give my crew an indication of what I was trying to achieve.
-This is always important for any crew, everyone needs to be on exactly the same page before the camera rolls, turning up to any shoot without a solid plan can very quickly descend into chaos.
+Preparing for the shoot is as important as actually shooting it.
+I planned the shots by storyboarding all the set ups I wanted.
+I used these to give the crew an indication of what I was trying to achieve.
+This is always important for any crew, everyone needs to be on exactly the same page before the camera rolls.
+Turning up to any shoot without a solid plan can very quickly descend into chaos.
 Everyone needs to know exactly what is going on.

 [gap h=”30″]